 Computer networks can open an organization to a multitude of both internal and external threats

-Computer networks can expose a business to multitude of threats.
-Without clearly defined IT policies and procedures regarding the usage of company issued computers, backups, Business Continuation Plan (BCP), the proper way to inventory IT equipment, company email use policy, data retention policy, and the Internet the organization can be left vulnerable to a variety of serious threats.
+Computer networks can expose a business to a multitude of threats.
+Without clearly defined IT policies and procedures regarding the usage of company-issued computers and email, backups, Business Continuation Planning (BCP), and the disposal of IT equipment (so sensitive data is not left on it), the organization can be left vulnerable to a variety of serious threats.

-Malware, social media surveys (e.g. “What is your Elf Name?”), and websites that are designed to steal, corrupt, or destroy information can be used against the organization and/or its stakeholders.
-Malicious websites can exploit vulnerabilities to install programs that allow for unauthorized access to a network and its data.
-Self-replicating “worms” can replicate files within hours to eventually bring down a network.
+Malware, malicious websites, cyber attacks, and fake social media surveys such as “What is your Elf Name? are designed to steal, corrupt, ransom, or destroy your information.
+They can install programs that allow unauthorized access to your network and its data and self-replicating “worms” to replicate files that can bring down the entire network.

 Proper enforcing IT policies and procedures helps reduce potential threats to a network and most importantly its data.
 A well-run network is a key part a well-run business

-An IT policy is only as effective as the level to which it is practiced within the organization.
-Therefore, a good policy is one that is understood and is flexible enough your changing needs and remain flexible to changes in requirements, capabilities and as environments evolve.
+An IT policy “, like any other policy,” is only as effective as the level to which it is practiced within the organization.
+It needs to be flexible enough to accommodate your changing needs as requirements, capabilities, and environments evolve, while still achieving its primary job of protecting your assets from potential threats.
 It is also important for policies to be up-to-date so as to remain relevant.